All Episodes

 I thought you got the money out of politics.

-I thought you got all the mean spirited NASA politics, and now you're out there complaining about attack ad from Mitt Romney.
+Now you're out there complaining about attack ads from Mitt Romney.

-I guess we need some more campaign finance reform, don't we, Senator McCain.
+I guess we need some more campaign finance reform, don't we, Senator McCain?

-Anyway, back back to uh Huckabee.
+Anyway, back to Huckabee.

 You start granting amnesty for illegal aliens.

-Uh and by the way, this includes negotiating with Islamic fascists, golden rule, treat them like we'd like to be treated and so forth.
+Golden rule, treat them like we'd like to be treated and so forth.

-Uh there just is nothing Christian about dealing with the enemy the way Governor Huckabee has proposed doing it.
+There just is nothing Christian about dealing with the enemy the way Governor Huckabee has proposed doing it.

 You know, open borders and closing the borders is as much about national security as it is about the illegal immigration issue.